ratnaabrol/nd004_LogsAnalysis/README.md

 $> python setup.py test
 ```

-To produce code coverage report, add the movie_project packge to your python library path, and from the project root directory:
+To produce code coverage report, add the logs_analysis packge to your python library path, and from the project root directory:
 __TODO__: UPDATE WITH LATEST OUTPUT
 ```
 $> coverage run -m unittest discover -s "test" -p "*_test.py"